Cosmic Peril Fantasy: Game Master's Guide

-- The intent is keep the tension high in dangerous situations, and thereby aid dramatic excitement and immersion.
+- The intent is NOT to rapidly kill players, but rather to keep the tension high in dangerous situations, forcing players to work through disasters, and thereby aid dramatic excitement and immersion.

 - To undo this would change the game too much.
 Instead, you should use a more heroic system such as Masks, Star Wars/Genesys, or FATE.

 - Rare, Lethal Combat: CPF fits campaigns with infrequent, quick and lethal combat, where the choice to use and specialize in violence is dramatically significant.